 Beetles belong to the insect order Coleoptera.
 This is the largest order of insects.
 They account for 28% of all species in the animal kingdom.
 Beetles differ from all other winged insects because they have a protective cover over their wings which are folded underneath.

-Butterflies are in the order Lepidoptera.
-Butterfly fossils date to the Paleocene, about 56 million years ago.
-Some, like the Monarch Butterfly (which is the state insect of Alabama), have amazing migrations where one generation makes their way south in the fall and then multiple generations complete the trek back up North in the spring.
-When tagging a butterfly, scientists take a small sticker and place it on the middle, underside of their wing.
-Butterflies have scales on their wings that refract light into the colorful pattern we see, that’s why when you pick themup you get the powder on your fingers, that’s scales.
-They also use their feet to taste!
+Butterflies are in the order Lepidoptera and their fossils date to the Paleocene, about 56 million years ago.
+Some, like the Monarch Butterfly (the state insect of Alabama) have amazing migrations where one generation makes their way south in the fall and then multiple generations complete the trek back in the spring.
+When tagging a butterfly, scientists take a small sticker and place it on the middle, underside of their wing, which has scales that refract light into the colorful pattern.
+If you pick one up, the scales look like powder on your fingers,.
+Also, they use their feet to taste!

 Members of the order Odonata, dragonflies have powerful eyes and are extremely good fliers.
 They have weights at the end of each wing and they are able to move each one independently or in tandem.
 Dragonfly larva are aggressive and will eat anything.
 They’ll even go after baby newts.